-I have demanded honesty, decency and personal integrity from everybody in the Executive Branch of the government.
-The House and Senate have the same duty.
 The American people will not accept a double standard in the United States Congress.

-Those who make our laws today must not debase the reputation of our great legislative bodies which have given us such giants as Daniel Webster, Henry Caly, Sam Rayburn and Robert A. Taft.
-Whether in the Nation's capital or the state capital or city hall, private morality and public trust must go together.
+Those who make our laws today must not debase the reputation of our great legislative bodies which have given us such giants as Daniel Webster, Henry Clay, Sam Rayburn and Robert A. Taft.

-From August o 1974 to August of 1976 the record shows steady upward progress toward prosperity, peace and public trust.
+Whether in the nation's capital, the State capital or city hall, private morality and public trust must go together.
+From August of 1974 to August of 1976, the record shows steady progress upward toward prosperity, peace and public trust.

-My record is one of progress, not platitudes.
+My record is one of progress, not platitude.
 My record is one of specifics, not smiles.
 My record is one of performance, not promises.
 It is a record I am proud to run on.

-It is a record the American people -- Democrats, Independents and Republicans alike -- will support on November 2nd.
+It is a record the American people -- Democrat, Independent and Republicans alike -- will support on November 2.

 For the next four years I pledge to you that I will hold to the steady course we have begun.

-But I have no intention of standing on the record alone.
+But, I have no intention of standing on the record alone.
 We will continue winning the fight against inflation.

-We will go on reducing the deadweight and the impudence of bureaucracy.
+We will go on reducing the dead weight and impudence of bureaucracy.

-We will submit a balanced Federal budget by 1978.

-We will improve the quality of life at work, at play and in our homes and neighborhoods.
+We will submit a balanced budget by 1978.
+We will improve the quality of life at work and play and in our homes and in our neighborhoods.
 We will not abandon our cities.
-We will encourage urban programs which assure safety in the streets, create healthy environments, and restore neighborhood pride.
+We will encourage urban programs which insure safety in the streets, create healthy environment and restore neighborhood pride.

 We will return control of our children's education to parents and local school authorities.
 We will make sure that the party of Lincoln remains the party of equal rights.

-We will create a tax structure that's fair for all our citizens, one that preserves the continuity of the family home, the family farm and the family business.
+We will create a tax structure that is fair for all of our citizens, ones that preserve the continuity in the family home, the family farm and the family business.

-We will ensure the integrity of the Social Security system and improve Medicare so that our older citizens can enjoy the health and happiness they have earned.
-There is no reason they should have to go broke just to get well!
+We will ensure the integrity of the Social Security system and improve Medicare so that our older citizens can enjoy the health and the happiness that they have earned.
+There is no reason they should have to go broke just to get well.

-We will make sure that this rich nation does not neglect citizens who are less fortunate, but provides for their needs with compassion and dignity.

-We will reduce the growth and the cost of government, and allow individual breadwinners and businesses to keep more of the money they earn.
+We will make sure that this rich nation does not neglect citizens who are less fortunate, but provide for their needs with compassion and with dignity.
+We will reduce the growth in the cost of Government and allow individual breadwinners and businesses to keep more of the money that they earn.

 We will create a climate in which our economy will provide a meaningful job for everyone who wants to work and a decent standard of life for all Americans.

-We will ensure that all of our young people have a better chance in life than we had -- an education they can use and a career they can be proud of.
+We will insure that all our young people have a better chance in life than we had, an education they can use and a career they can be proud of.

-We will carry out a farm policy that assures a fair market price for the farmer, encourages full production, leads to record exports, and eases the hunger within the human family.
+We will carry out a farm policy that assures a fair market price for the farmer, encourages full production, leads to record exports and eases the hunger within the human family.
 We will never use the bounty of America's farmers as a pawn in international diplomacy.
-No embargoes!
+There will be no embargoes.